elucian/bee/syntax/overview.md

 **Native types**

-Native types names are using one lowercase letter and a number, representing the number of bytes used.
+Native types names are using one lowerwhen letter and a number, representing the number of bytes used.
 These types are compatible with C++ native types.
 Are used to improve performance.

 define | name             | size
 -----|------------------|---------------